Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling: Trust-Preserved Shared Autonomy

 \subsection{Trust-preserved Shared Autonomy}

+In real-world human-robot teaming scenarios, the collaboration between humans and robots is a long-term dynamic process, where all team members continuously engage in the process of establishing and calibrating trust among each other.
+Therefore, robots are expected to deploy a trust-preserve strategy to actively establish, maintain, and repair human trust, rather than merely passively adapting to it.

-To devise a trust-preserved shared autonomy strategy, we resort to an analysis of the temporal dynamics about trust formation and maintenance within a broader perspective of longitudinal teaming.
+On that account, we take a longitudinal perspective of human-robot teaming and analyze the temporal dynamics of trust formation and maintenance.
 Punctuated Equilibrium Model (PEM) \cite{Sabherwal2001TheModel}, which describes the pattern of evolution in evolutionary biology and paleontology, reveals that the dynamics of groups often involve long periods of relative stability (equilibrium) punctuated by relatively short bursts of rapid change (punctuation), as illustrated in Fig. \ref{fig:PEM}.
 According to the paradigm of PEM, the team structure is considered stable and experiences limited change over the \textit{evolutionary periods}, representing equilibrium.
 These periods are interrupted by brief but significant episodes of \textit{revolutionary periods}, where the team structure may disassemble, reconfigure, and experience qualitative, metamorphic change.
-The transition from an evolutionary period into a revolutionary period can be characterized by the \textit{inflection point} of the team dynamics, which is a critical moment or juncture when a significant change or turning point occurs in the team structure.

 In the context of human-robot teaming, \textit{evolutionary periods} represent the periods when humans and robots have established and maintained a relatively stable trust and relationship.
-Within those periods, robots can simply adjust the autonomy level to match the estimated trust level $L_{\alpha} \propto L_{\beta}$.
+Within those periods, robots can simply adjust the autonomy level to match the estimated trust level.
 However, for \textit{revolutionary periods}, which often happen at the beginning of the teaming process or when trust violation occurs, additional trust repair approaches should be deployed to establish or re-establish the trust between team members.